ififfy/flipflip/docs/playing_scene.md

 FlipFlip).

 If it is for a remote file and you have enabled caching, a link to the caching directory is also provided.

+If this source is in your Library, "GoTo Tag Source" will bring you to Taggin for that source.
+When you click "Back" you will be brought back to the scene that was playing.

 ![](doc_images/image_context_menu.png)